covector/piVot/README.md

 1. Click the "MacOS" link to download the zipped game
 2. Extract the app by double clicking the zip folder
 3. Double click the extracted "piVot" application to launch game
-4. If it cannot be opened due to security issue, go to System Preference $\rightarrow$ Security & Privacy $\rightarrow$ General and click open anyway
+4. If it cannot be opened due to security issue, go to System Preference > Security & Privacy > General and click open anyway

 ## Next Update
 - Pausing